skupperproject/skupper-docs/input/overview/resources.md

 issues certs for local access.

   The local certs are held in:

-  * **skupper-local-client** used by the service controller.
   * **skupper-local-server** used by the router.

 * **skupper-site-ca**
 issues certs for remote access.

-  The site ca issued certs are **skupper-site-server** which holds the certs that identify the router to other routers that link to this site, **skupper-claims-server** which identifies the claims service, which is part of the service controller and is used when another site first established a link to exchange a restricted use token for a TLS certificate and **skupper-console-certs** which holds certs for the console.
+  The site ca issued certs are **skupper-site-server** which holds the certs that identify the router to other routers that link to this site.

 The tokens used to establish links creates the following secrets with variable names:
 +
-* The site that issues a claim token generates a secret with a UUID name that contains details of any usage restrictions, for example, the number of times you can use the token to create a link and the amount of time the token is valid for.
+* The site that issues a token generates a secret with a UUID name that contains details of any usage restrictions, for example, the number of times you can use the token to create a link and the amount of time the token is valid for.
-* The site establishing the link will have a secret that contains the token claim or certificate.
+* The site establishing the link will have a secret that contains the token.
-These secrets are typically called `link1`, `link2`, and so on.
+These secrets are typically called `link-<remote-site-name>`.

-* **skupper-console-users**
-If you configure console authentication using the default `internal` mode, this secret is created and contains the username(s) and password(s) that can be used to access the console.
-A username and password can be specified using `skupper init --console-user <username> --console-password <password>`.
-If a username and password are not specified, an `admin` user is created with a generated password.
+<a id="kube-resources-svc"></a>
 ## Services

 In addition to the services that are exposed on the application network, the following services are created: